 To read more about the impact of our firm’s inclusion vision, please visit the Diversity & Inclusion homepage on our website.
 Please feel free to call me directly to hear more about the firm’s numerous initiatives and successes.

-As the firm’s director of diversity & inclusion, I report directly to the firm’s CEO and I’m responsible for the firm’s diversity & inclusion initiatives.
-I also work closely with Kimera Hall chair of the diversity & inclusion committee and Kim Mauer, chair of the women’s initiative steering committee to lead our initiatives and measure results.
+As the firm’s chief diversity officer, I report directly to the firm’s CEO and I’m responsible for the firm’s diversity, equity and inclusion initiatives.
+I also work closely with Kimera Hall, chair of the Diversity & Inclusion Committee, and Kim Mauer, chair of the Women’s Initiative Steering Committee, to lead our initiatives and measure results.
 Working closely with firm leadership to institute behavioral practices and initiatives that will minimize the impact of unconscious bias and promote the retention and advancement of our people is critical to my role.
-Collaboration with members of the Executive Committee, Advancement Committee, Compensation Committee, Practice Group Leaders, Department Chairs and the Recruiting Committee to promote a more inclusive environment, is key to our success.
+Collaboration with members of the Executive Committee, Advancement Committee, Compensation Committee, Practice Group Leaders, Department Chairs and the Recruiting Committee to promote a more inclusive environment is key to our success.

 Our work isn’t limited to just the firm.
 I often work arm-in-arm with national leaders, so that our firm’s measure of success is not limited to our region or footprint.
-I manage the firm’s scholarship programs and pipeline initiatives that formally begin as early as 9th grade to expose diverse students to the practice of law so that our firm is making a difference in our region – not just in our firm.
+I manage the firm’s scholarship programs and pipeline initiatives that formally begin as early as seventh grade to expose students from diverse backgrounds to the practice of law so that our firm is making a difference in our region – not just in our firm.
 I often collaborate with numerous corporate clients on improving their internal diversity and inclusion initiatives.
-In this capacity, I share best practices with our clients and create unique initiatives that bring together our firm and our clients on shared goals connected to diversity and inclusion.
+In this capacity, I share best practices with our clients and create unique initiatives that bring together our firm and our clients on shared goals connected to diversity, equity and inclusion.

 George Washington University Law School, J.D., 1999, with honors